dcbarros/dcbarros/README.md

 Technologies and skills used: C#(.Net) and Javascript(React Native).

-# What i'm studing now?
+# What i'm studying now?

 - ELV-GUI: A GUI in python to calculate the liquid-vapor equilibrium for some two substances